-Effective March 1, 2010, we entered into an employment agreement with Bernard Landes, pursuant to which Mr. Landes is employed as our President through February 28, 2011, subject to automatic renewals.
+Effective March 1, 2010, the Company entered into an employment agreement with Bernard Landes, pursuant to which Mr. Landes is employed as the Company's President through February 28, 2011, subject to automatic renewals.
 Under his employment agreement, Mr. Landes is entitled to a base annual salary of \$100,000.
-Mr. Landes is eligible to receive a bonus as determined by the company in its sole discretion.
+Mr. Landes is eligible to receive a bonus as determined by the Company in its sole discretion.
 Additionally, Mr. Landes was granted an incentive stock option to purchase up to 2,220,453 shares of common stock.
-The options vest and become exercisable in four equal quarterly installments on the 90th, 180th, 270th and 365th day after March 1, 2010, provided that Mr. Landes remains in our continuous employ through such quarterly vesting dates.
+The options vest and become exercisable in four equal quarterly installments on the 90th, 180th, 270th and 365th day after March 1, 2010, provided that Mr. Landes remains in the Company's continuous employ through such quarterly vesting dates.

-Effective March 1, 2010, we entered into an employment agreement with Michael Handelman, pursuant to which Mr. Handelman is employed as our Chief Financial Officer through February 28, 2011, subject to automatic renewals.
+Effective March 1, 2010, the Company entered into an employment agreement with Michael Handelman, pursuant to which Mr. Handelman is employed as the Company's Chief Financial Officer through February 28, 2011, subject to automatic renewals.
 Under his employment agreement, Mr. Handelman is entitled to a base annual salary of \$54,000.
-Mr. Handelman is eligible to receive a bonus as determined by the company in its sole discretion.
+Mr. Handelman is eligible to receive a bonus as determined by the Company in its sole discretion.
 Additionally, Mr. Handelman was granted an incentive stock option to purchase up to 250,000 shares of common stock.
-The options vest and become exercisable in four equal quarterly installments on the 90th, 180th, 270th and 365th day after March 1, 2010, provided that Mr. Handelman remains in our continuous employ through such quarterly vesting dates.
+The options vest and become exercisable in four equal quarterly installments on the 90th, 180th, 270th and 365th day after March 1, 2010, provided that Mr. Handelman remains in the Company's continuous employ through such quarterly vesting dates

-On March 29, 2010, we entered into an Advisory Agreement with Gary Post, our current Secretary and a member of our Board of Directors.
+On March 29, 2010, the Company entered into an Advisory Agreement with Gary Post, the Company's then Secretary and a member of our Board of Directors.
 The Advisory Agreement relates to his services as our Secretary, a member of our Board of Directors, and member of at least one of the Committees of the Board.
 The agreement has an initial term of one year and renews automatically for additional one-year periods, however, either party may terminate certain aspects of the agreement upon 10 days' notice.
 Mr. Post will receive an advisory fee for \$5,250 per month.
-Upon entering into the agreement, we granted Mr. Post options to purchase 1,110,227 shares of our common stock.
-The options vest and become exercisable in eight equal quarterly installments (which vesting period commenced on August 17, 2009).
+Upon entering into the agreement, the Company granted Mr. Post options to purchase 1,110,227 shares of our common stock.
+The options vest and become exercisable in eight equal quarterly installments (which vesting period commenced on August 17, 2009) as long as the Advisory Agreement is in effect.
 Mr. Post will receive options to purchase an additional 1,110,227 shares of common stock on March 29, 2011 provided that Mr. Post remains engaged by us as of that date.
+On July 14, 2010, Mr. Post resigned from his positions as Secretary and director of the Company effective immediately.

-On March 29, 2010, we entered into an employment agreement Anthony Cataldo, our Chairman and Chief Executive Officer.
+On March 29, 2010, the Company entered into an employment agreement Anthony Cataldo, the Company's Chairman and Chief Executive Officer.
 The agreement is for a three-year period ending on March 28, 2013, subject to automatic renewals.
 Under his employment agreement, Mr. Cataldo is entitled to a base annual salary of \$180,000.
-Mr. Cataldo is eligible to receive a bonus as determined by the company in its sole discretion.
+Mr. Cataldo is eligible to receive a bonus as determined by the Company in its sole discretion.
 Additionally, Mr. Cataldo was granted an incentive stock option to purchase up to 6,704,081 shares of Common Stock, which options vest and become exercisable in equal quarterly installments during the three-year term, provided that Mr. Cataldo remains in continuously employ through such quarterly vesting dates.